Akshita-seth/dsa_MustKnowQs/Graphs/graphsRoamap.md

 - Continue until all nodes are visited.

 At the end, you’ll have the shortest distance from A to every other node.

+### When nd When not to build adj list
+1. Grid problems (Islands, Flood Fill, Surrounded Regions):
+→ Neighbors are implicit (up/down/left/right).
+No adjacency list needed.

+2. Graph problems given as adjacency matrix (Provinces, Connected Components):
+→ Neighbors are not implicit.
+Build adjacency list for efficient traversal.

+3. Graph problems given as edge list:
+→ Always build adjacency list (or adjacency map) because edges are scattered.

+✨ Intuition:
+If the structure itself already encodes the neighbors (like a grid), you don’t need an adjacency list.
+If the structure only encodes connections in a less direct way (matrix or edge list), adjacency list makes traversal practical.